pluma/blutils/README.md

 If you find yourself using `.spread` a lot but still want to give the array manipulation helpers in this library a try, consider using [spread-args](https://github.com/pluma/spread-args) to convert functions that take positional arguments into functions that accept a simple argument array.

+As of version 0.4, `blutils.transform` has been removed.
+Consider using [transform-object](https://github.com/pluma/transform-object) instead.

 # Install

 ## With NPM